 DE

-It is intended to serve as an orientation for interested parties from all social groups at home and abroad and is based on the self-image that jazz and improvised music belong to the cultural educational canon.
-The German Jazz Prize reflects the social significance of this music and its award criteria are based first and foremost on artistic aspects.
+The German Jazz Prize pursues the overarching goal of creating, living and promoting more cultural diversity in musical practice, education, cultural management, as well as in recording and documentation.
+The prize is intended as an orientation for those interested in jazz from all social groups both domestic and abroad, and is based on the self-conception that jazz and improvised music belong to the cultural educational canon.
+The German Jazz Prize reflects the music’s social significance, and its award criteria are first and foremost based on artistic considerations.

 THE PRIZE

-In order to honour this innovative strength in all its facets, former Minister of State for Culture Prof. Monika Grütters (Federal Government Commissioner for Culture and the Media 2013-2021) has launched the German Jazz Prize.
+In order to honor this innovative strength in all its facets, former Minister of State for Culture Prof. Monika Grütters (Federal Government Commissioner for Culture and the Media 2013-2021) has launched the German Jazz Prize.
 As the Federal Government’s central funding institution for the music industry, the Initiative Musik has been entrusted with its realisation.

 The first edition of Deutscher Jazzpreis did take place on June 3rd 2021 with the aim of establishing itself as an annually recurring, cultural lighthouse event.